-The main result of this paper is the algorithm given in \cref{sec:Algorithm}.
+The main result of this paper is the algorithm given in \Cref{sec:Algorithm}.
 Let $q$ be an odd prime coprime to the characteristic of $k$.
-The algorithm can be used to determine a complete set of generators and relations of the $q$-torsion of $\Br(E)$ over an arbitrary field $k$ containing a primitive $q$-th root of unity.
-This algorithm is proved in \cref{Mnotkrational}.
-The main idea of the proof is the following: Let $L$ be the smallest Galois extension of $k$ so that the $q$-torsion $M$ of $E$ is $L$-rational.
-Use \cref{Prop:main result in split case} to describe the Brauer group of $E \times_{\Spec k} \Spec L$.
+The algorithm can be used to determine the $q$-torsion of $\Br(E)$ over an arbitrary field $k$ containing a primitive $q$-th root of unity.
+This algorithm is proved in \Cref{Mnotkrational}.
+The main idea of the proof is the following: Let $L$ be the smallest Galois extension of $k$ so that the $q$-torsion $M$ of $E(\kbar)$ is $L$-rational.
+Use \Cref{Prop:main result in split case} to describe the Brauer group of $E \times_{\Spec k} \Spec L$.
 Note that the order of $L$ over $k$ divides the order of $SL_2\left( \mathbb{F}_q \right)$, which is $q (q-1) (q+1)$.
-If $q$ does not divide the order of $L$ over $k$, we use the fact that restriction followed by corestriction is an isomorphism to determine generators and relations of $\Br(E)$.
+If $q$ does not divide the order of $L$ over $k$, we use the fact that restriction followed by corestriction is an isomorphism to determine $\Br(E)$.
 If the order of $L$ over $k$ equals $q$, we apply the inflation restriction exact sequence to our problem.
 Finally, if $q$ divides the order of $\Br(E)$, we combine the two previous cases. \\

-A direct consequence of the algorithm is the following corollary on the symbol length.
+A direct consequence of the algorithm is the following result on the symbol length.

 \begin{cor}Let $q$ be an odd prime coprime to the characteristic of $k$ and assume that $k$ contains a primitive $q$-th root of unity.
 For any elliptic curve $E$ over $k$, the $q$-torsion of the Brauer group decomposes as $\tor[q][\Br(E)] = \tor[q][\Br(k)] \oplus I$ and every element in $I$ can be written as a tensor product of at most $n_q = 2(q-1)(q+1)$ symbol algebras over $k(E)$.
 This means that the symbol length in $\tor[q][\Br(E)]/\tor[q][\Br(k)]$ is at most $n_q$. \end{cor}